 Passenger jet crashes into water in Micronesia: report

-Everyone onboard an Air Niugini plane that crashed into the water early Friday in the Federated States of Micronesia (FSM) is believed to be safe, officials said.
+Everyone flying aboard an Air Niugini plane that crash-landed in the water early Friday in the Federated States of Micronesia (FSM) has survived, officials said.

 The incident occurred in Chuuk, an official with the country’s Division of Civil Aviation told RNZ Pacific.